 The Museo Omero is a partner in Invisible, Guidelines to make architecture and visual art accessible to VIB (Visually Impaired and Blind), an on-going European Erasmus plus project.

 The Invisible project is headed by the Alma Mater Studiorum – University of Bologna and is intended to encourage the sharing of best practice in order to render the study of architecture, and art in general, accessible to students with visual impairments.

-In particular, the Museo Omero will be involved in drawing up guidelines on the use of architectural models and will host an international workshop in November 2023.
+In particular, the Museo Omero will be involved in drawing up guidelines on the use of architectural models and will host an international workshop the 6th of December 2024.

 The initiative aims to make museums and places of culture in Lebanon more accessible to people with visual disabilities and to promote a multisensory approach to art for the benefit of everyone.

 The Amusing project (Adapting Museums for Inclusive Goals, 2019-2022), has now concluded.